Eupnea

 Eupnea (2022),

-Eupnea, Installation View, Serlachius Museum Gustaf, 2022
+Installation Views, Serlachius Museum Gustaf, 2022

-Eupnea (stills)
+Eupnea (2023),

 Eupnea is the medical term for the effortless normal breathing pattern common to all mammals.
 The film Eupnea brings together several strands of research and my own life experiences to take the viewer on a surreal journey, through life, death, loss, longing and maternal desire, the uniting element being ‘the breath’.